FuturisticGoo/maskpass/README.md

 ```

 The function returns the entered password in string format
-Accepts 2 optional arguments prompt, mask and idle.
+Accepts 2 optional arguments prompt and mask.
 Default for prompt is `Enter password: `.
 Default for mask is `*`.
 Use ` mask=""` for not echoing anything into the terminal.
 (Like entering sudo passwords in *nix)

 ### Using advpass()

+advpass() uses [pynput](https://pypi.org/project/pynput/) to get the password, and it works in Spyder too!

 ```python
 import maskpass
 password=maskpass.advpass()
 ```
-The function returns the entered password in string format
+The function returns the entered password in string format.
 Accepts 3 optional arguments prompt, mask and idle.
 Default for prompt is `Enter password: `.
-Default for mask is `*`. idle expects a bool, it is for overriding IDLE check.
+Default for mask is `*`.

+idle expects a bool, it is for overriding IDLE check, and has default False.
+Usually there is no need to change this, since it's automatically checked whether it's running on IDLE or terminal.

 `advpass()` also has a revealing feature which will toggle the visibility of the entered password when `Left CTRL` is pressed.
 Press it again to change back the visibility.
 Note: Only works with `advpass()` and needs [pynput](https://pypi.org/project/pynput/)

 ### Screenshots